Frome

-Frome was one of the largest towns in Somerset until the Industrial Revolution, and was larger than Bath from AD 950 until 1650.
+Frome was one of the largest towns in Somerset until the Industrial Revolution.
 The town first grew due to the wool and cloth industry; it later diversified into metal-working and printing, although these have declined.
 The town was enlarged during the 20th century but retains a large number of listed buildings, and most of the centre falls within a conservation area.
-In the 2011 census, the population was given as 26,203.

 The town has road and rail transport links and acts as an economic centre for the surrounding area.
 It provides a centre for cultural and sporting activities, including the annual Frome Festival and Frome Museum.

-In 2014, Frome was named by The Times the "sixth coolest town" in Britain.
+In 2014, Frome was named by The Times as the "sixth coolest town" in Britain.
 It was shortlisted as one of three towns in the country for the 2016 Urbanism Awards in the 'Great Town Award' category.
 In its 2018 and 2021 report on the "Best places to live in the UK", The Sunday Times listed Frome as the best in the South West.
 In April 2019, Time Out listed Frome among 15 of the best weekend breaks from London.

 History

 Prehistoric

-Finds from Whatley Quarry near Mells suggest the presence of late Pleistocene man.
+Finds from Whatley Quarry near Mells suggest the presence of late Pleistocene mankind.

 Neolithic bowl barrows have been located in nearby Trudoxhill.
 At Murtry Hill, just 3 km to the north-west of Frome, a Neolithic long barrow 35m long by 19m wide was located with substantial upright stones (Orchardleigh Stones), a 'chest' burial and cremation urns.
 Within Frome itself, another long barrow was found, with skeletons, pottery and a standing stone; its structure seemed similar to the Long Kennet barrow.
 Others from the Bronze Age have been identified in Berkley to the north-east and near Nunney to the south-west.

 Iron Age hill forts lie to the west (Kingsdown, Tedbury and Wadbury) and to the east (Cley Hill and Roddenberry).